LuchoPeres/trello_cli/README.md

 The task was to allow insertion only on 'Problems', 'Working' and 'Ready' Lists.
 Therefore those Lists are kind of hardcoded(on the menu, not by id).
 However with a few edits it could be used with whatever Lists you need.
 I wanted to implement a few other options and include some tests but I was kinda tight with time in my schedule this week.

-For recruiters and devs if you are reading this, keep in mind that I'm not a senior programmer with Python and I've used this language for around 2 years professionally.
-Mainly for scripting and automation testing with Selenium and other libraries like Sqlite, Request, Pandas, BeautifulSoup, etc.
-And yes it is also mentioned on the CV and during interviews.

 ## More in Depth
 trello_cli.py is the main program and Trello.py is the class I made to encapsulate all the requests.
 This last one can be expanded if more functionality is needed.
 At first I prototyped a Boards-Lists-Cards Class model but then discarded it.